 The company is perfect.
 The team members are experienced and dynamic.
 You agree with the company mission and can see yourself sitting behind a desk in the office, putting your expertise to terrific use and helping the business to succeed.
 But there’s no job for you there.
 At least, not yet.

-When you’re sending a speculative application, how you present yourself is more important than ever.
-And that means customising your cover letter and CV for the occasion.
+When you’re sending a spontaneous application, how you present yourself is more important than ever.
+And that means customizing your cover letter and resume for the occasion.
 But before we get to that…

-The odds that a perfect role for you is just an email away are slim but a speculative application can be well worth your while.
+The odds that a perfect role for you is just an email away are slim but a spontaneous application can be well worth your while.

 It can also be helpful to pay attention to tech and business news, noting startup companies that have recently completed fundraising rounds.
 This is likely to mean that they will be hiring very soon.